 And that is followed up by a brilliant sunset upon reaching Bodo Airport.
 Absolutely stunning!

-STAY: Rica Hotel Bodo (Scandic Bodo)
+STAY: Rica Hotel Bodo (Scandic Bodo) review

 I stayed for a night at Rica Hotel Bodo (Scandic Bodo) after arriving late.
 And my flight to Bergen will only depart the next morning.
 The single room is small and basic which was expected for its price point.
 I just needed a good night rest before my flight so I suppose the hotel meets my expectation.